neo4j-product-examples/aura-graph-analytics/manufacturing/README.md

-# Managing Risk in a Manufacturing Plant with Neo4j Graph Data Science
+# Managing Risk in a Manufacturing Plant with Neo4j Graph Analytics

-This notebook shows how to model a manufacturing workflow in Neo4j and apply Graph Data Science (GDS) algorithms to find structural risks, operational bottlenecks, and machine similarities.
+This notebook shows how to model a manufacturing workflow in Neo4j and apply Graph Analytics to find structural risks, operational bottlenecks, and machine similarities.

 We will cover: